rilian-la-te/vala-panel-appmenu/README.md

 Vala Panel Application Menu
 ---

-This is Global Menu for using in Vala Panel and xfce4-panel. unity-gtk-module is used as backend.
+This is Global Menu for using in Vala Panel, xfce4-panel, mate-panel and Budgie 10.x. unity-gtk-module is used as backend.

 *Dependencies:*